Tōru Mori

 Tōru Mori (森 徹, Mori Tōru) was a Japanese professional baseball player.

-Born in Manchuria, he was brought up in Hakodate, Hokkaido, but later moved to Tokyo.
+Born in Manchuria, he was brought up in Hakodate, Hokkaido, later moving to Tokyo.
+He initially trained as a judoka, but eventually left it to become a baseball player.
 He started his baseball career playing for the Waseda University team, before turning professional by joining the Chunichi Dragons.

 Personal life

 His son, Takeshi Mori, is an anime director, and his daughter, Iku Mori, is a jazz singer.

 He died on 6 February 2014 from hepatocellular carcinoma, aged 78.